 Alternative assessments for August resits are being designed to take the place of planned resits of Semester 1 Examinations.

 Your Programme Chair and/or Module Coordinator will be in contact with you about these arrangements in due course.

 The exam timetable for online exams will be published on Student Apps no later than 27th July.

 What is different about how a student’s average grade is calculated this year?

-'Normal' rules would mean that if a student failed a module and had to take a resit, the mark that would be used in determining the overall grade would be the failed mark from the first exam.
+'Normal' rules would mean that if a student failed a module and had to take a resit, the first attempt failed mark would be used in determining the overall grade.

-But, what we are now implementing is that when a student resits a module and passes, the mark that will be used in calculating the overall grade is 40%, not the original mark from the failed module.
+But, what we are now implementing is that when a student resits a module and passes, the mark that will be used in calculating the overall grade is 40%, not the first attempt mark from the failed module.